yaikobzeray/dev-journal/activity_log.md

 Set up Docker health checks for the database container before the app tries to connect.

 *Logged at 16:36 · Commit #3 · Salzburg, Austria 🇦🇹*

+## [GRPC] Wednesday, 06 November 2024 — Entry 1

+Implemented server-streaming gRPC in Go for real-time notifications.
+Client receives events as they happen.

+*Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*